 In 2011, a LulzSec hacker was arrested for his involvement with an attack on the Sony Pictures website.
-Cody Kretsinger used HideMyAss VPN to conceal his identity, but the company complied with a court order to hand over evidence that led to his arrest.
-This occurred in spite of the company’s pledge not to keep any logs of user activity.
+Cody Kretsinger used HideMyAss VPN to conceal his online identity, but the company complied with a court order to hand over evidence that led to his arrest.
+This occurred despite the company’s pledge not to keep any logs of user activity.
 HMA says it does not log the contents of its users’ internet traffic, but it does keep detailed metadata logs that include users’ real IP addresses, which was enough to charge Kretsinger with a crime.

 Now that the UK has passed the Snooper’s Charter, which requires service providers to maintain detailed logs of what their users do online, UK-based HideMyAss seems like the last service any privacy-conscious person would want to sign up for.

 It might be tempting to use a free VPN instead of a paid one, but we strongly advise against it.
-With very few exceptions, free VPNs are either seriously limited or invade your privacy to mine personal data, which is then sold off to third-party advertisers.
+With very few exceptions, free VPNs are either incredibly limited or invade your privacy to mine personal data, which is then sold off to third-party advertisers.

 Free VPNs often have data caps, bandwidth limits, and even queues.
 Server selection is limited.
 Some will inject advertisements into your browser and use tracking cookies to monitor your behavior.
 This actually reduces your privacy and defeats the purpose of a VPN.

 Will a VPN help avoid Australia's data retention law?

 A VPN provides a great many privacy protections that we think everyone should take advantage of.
 This is especially true in Australia where a 2017 report found that in the previous 12 months, cybercrime rates had increased by 15% to 47,000 incidents.
 However, within the specific context of Australia's 2015 data retention law, they won't do much good.